Soccer Bowl 2012

-Soccer Bowl 2012 was the North American Soccer League's postseason championship final of the 2012 season.
+NASL Championship Series 2012 was the North American Soccer League's postseason championship final of the 2012 season.
 Also known as the NASL Championship Series 2012, the event was contested in a two-game aggregate match between the Tampa Bay Rowdies and, the defending 2011 NASL champions, the Minnesota Stars.
 The first leg was held on October 20, 2012 at National Sports Center, in Blaine, Minnesota, while the second on October 27, 2012 at Al Lang Stadium, in St. Petersburg, Florida.

 After a two-day competition, both sides were tied at three points apiece.
 Following extra time, the game went to penalty shoot-out.
 In the end, the Tampa Bay Rowdies were victorious and became the 2012 NASL champions.

 Background

 The defending Soccer Bowl champion Minnesota Stars finished sixth in league standings with 35 points and a record of 8-11-9.
 They qualified for the NASL playoffs as the low seed of six teams.
 The Stars defeated the third seeded Puerto Rico Islanders in a single-match quarterfinal game, 2–1.
 In the two-legged semifinals Minnesota defeated the top-seeded San Antonio Scorpions, 2–1, on aggregate.
 The victory allowed them to advance to their second straight Soccer Bowl.

 The Tampa Bay Rowdies finished in second position on the league table with a record of 12-9-7 for 47 points, which was two points behind San Antonio's table-topping total of 49.
 As the number-two seed in the playoffs the Rowdies earned a quarterfinal bye.
 Tampa Bay faced the fourth seeded Carolina RailHawks in the semifinals, winning 5–4 on aggregate, which earned them the right to play in Soccer Bowl 2012.